automatic-controls/powerbi/README.md

 ### [synchrony](./synchrony/)

 The purpose of this pipeline is to gather data from [Synchrony] and upload it to the PostgreSQL database.
 Collected data includes payroll, employee compensation, and timecards.
 There are two mechanisms for retrieving data from Synchrony.
-Some reports are sent to use using scheduled emails and others are retrieved using [Power Automate].
+The first mechanism documented here encapsulates data sent to us with scheduled emails.
+The second mechanism is documented in the [timeworksplus](#timeworksplus) section.

 #### Reports: Benefits Billing Detail, Time Sheet, Scheduled Payments